Vuvuzela: Usage in music and media

 Usage of vuvuzela in art music is limited.
 One of the few compositions made for it is a baroque-style double concerto in C major for vuvuzela, organ (or harpsichord) and string orchestra, written by Timo Kiiskinen, Professor of Church Music at the Sibelius Academy, Helsinki; an organ version of this concerto was premiered, on 21 October 2010, at the Organ Hall of Sibelius Academy, and a harpsichord version, and on 19 December 2010, at Pro Puu gallery in Lahti.

 The vuvuzela is suitable as a toy musical instrument and for the music education for young children.
 Because of the noise regulations in school courses, the vuvuzela is usually only played privately at home.

-John-Luke Mark Matthews has written a concerto in B-flat major for vuvuzela and orchestra.
-The score and parts for this are available on the IMSLP public-domain score library.

 In the Nintendo DS version of the music video game Michael Jackson: The Experience, there is an anti-piracy feature created by Ubisoft that will freeze the game and replace the audio with the sound of vuvuzelas if the player is playing a pirated or ROM version of the game.

+The song "Olvidate (Ya Ves)" by Argentinian band Los Piojos uses a vuvuzela as part of the main melody, more easily heard in the live version from their 1999 live album Ritual.